-- FMC13.1 The degree may be awarded with distinction. - FMC13.2 For the degree to be awarded with distinction a candidate must: - complete the coursework in one year if full-time or in two years if part-time; - 2. submit the minor dissertation no later than the Friday before the first term of the year following the completion of the coursework for students who have completed their coursework in December and 15 September of the same year for students who have completed their coursework in June: - not be permitted to count work for which he or she may have been granted credit towards the degree in respect of work completed towards another degree or diploma; and - obtain an average mark of at least 75%, the minor dissertation counting for 50% of the examination.
+FMC13.1 The degree may be awarded with distinction or with a distinction in the dissertation.

+- FMC13.2 For the degree to be awarded with distinction a candidate must: - 13.2.1 complete the coursework in one year if full-time or in two years if part-time; - 13.2.2 submit the minor dissertation no later than the Friday before the first term of the year following the completion of the coursework for students who have completed their coursework in December and 15 September of the same year for students who have completed their coursework in June; - 13.2.3 not be permitted to count work for which he or she may have been granted credit towards the degree in respect of work completed towards another degree or diploma; and - 13.2.4 obtain an average mark of at least 75%, the minor dissertation counting for 50% of the examination. - FMC For the degree to be passed with a distinction in the dissertation, the candidate 13.3 must: